GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 ### Injecting a function with arguments

-While considering how the platform would need to evolve in light of remotely hosted code restrictions, we wanted to find a balance between the raw power of arbitrary code execution and only allowing static content scripts.
+While considering how the platform would need to evolve in light of remotely-hosted code restrictions, we wanted to find a balance between the raw power of arbitrary code execution and only allowing static content scripts.
 The solution we struck on was to allow extensions to inject a function as a content script and to pass an array of values as arguments.